 IMPORTANT: It is common practice in the online environment for websites to mine data from those who visit the sites.
-You may prefer to engage a search engine's private browsing mode (Links to an external site.)Links to an external site. prior to visiting internet sites in any class.
+You may prefer to engage a search engine's private browsing mode (Links to an external site.)Links to an external site. or disable cookies (Links to an external site.)Links to an external site. prior to visiting internet sites in any class.
 For more information about a site's activities, use a safe browsing option and view the site's privacy policy.